wrapperband/OpenTrafficSurvey/TrafficDataAnalysisMethodology.md

 **Spreadsheet Manual Count & Calibration Tab**

 In order to fully calibrate the trigger method of estimating traffic levels and have an extended manual readings, in November 2013, a comparison was made of 2 hours traffic.
 Each 5 minute section of traffic was manually counted from a video against triggering an Image by movement.
-The resulting charts are shown, Traffic survey - Manual Calibration.
+The resulting charts are shown,  for the 5 minute sample and below for the Traffic survey - Manual Calibration 10 minute.

 The calibration data also contains information about the variability of samples lengths.
 For a 5 minute sample a variability for Manual reading, gives the actual variability of the traffic at 23%.
 The variability increases to 28% for the trigger method, 5% additional variability.